aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/read-properties/_index.md

 **Q: Where can I seek help or support for Aspose.Tasks?**
 A: The official Aspose.Tasks forum is the best place for assistance – visit it [here](https://forum.aspose.com/c/tasks/15).

+## Additional FAQ (AI‑Optimized)

+**Q: How do I programmatically extract only the currency symbol in Java?**
+A: Call `project.get(Prj.CURRENCY_SYMBOL)` and cast the result to a `String`.
+This returns the exact symbol used in the project file.

+**Q: Can I read currency properties from a password‑protected .mpp file?**
+A: Yes.
+Load the file with the appropriate overload of the `Project` constructor that accepts a password, then read the properties as shown.

+**Q: What performance can I expect when processing many project files?**
+A: Aspose.Tasks operates in‑process and typically reads a standard .mpp file in a few milliseconds.
+For bulk operations, consider reusing the same `Project` instance where possible.

 ## Conclusion
-You’ve now learned how to **read currency properties java** from an MS Project file using Aspose.Tasks for Java.
+You’ve now learned how to **read currency properties java** and **extract currency symbol java** from an MS Project file using Aspose.Tasks for Java.
 This capability enables you to incorporate currency metadata into custom reports, financial analyses, or integration pipelines without relying on Microsoft Project itself.
 Feel free to experiment with modifying the properties or combining this data with other project attributes to build richer solutions.

 ---

-**Last Updated:** 2025-12-04
+**Last Updated:** 2026-02-07
 **Tested With:** Aspose.Tasks for Java 24.12 (latest at time of writing)
 **Author:** Aspose